 Windel (diaper), Werft (shipyard) and many many more…

-Of course we can’t analyze all of them here but let’s do some examples.
-The word Wand (wall) for instance is related to winding and bending because lack in the days you’d “weave” your walls and fences from bast fibers or straw.
+But they all make sense, once you bend your mind a bit.
+The connection between Wand (wall) for instance is related to winding because back in the days you’d “weave” your walls and fences from bast fibers or straw.
 And that is also how work ties in there.
-Originally, working meant to construct stuff by weaving.
+Originally, working referred to the act construct stuff by weaving.
 Or take the German werfen (to throw).
 That makes sense as soon as you realize that is is simply a description of your arm movement… you turn your arm in a way.

 - In fall the leaves turn red and yellow.